Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 4. Select Confirm that the target region for migration is <region-name>.

-5. Click Create resources.
-This creates an Azure Site Recovery vault in the background.
+5. Select Create resources.
+This step creates an Azure Site Recovery vault in the background.

-• If you've already set up migration with the Migration and modernization tool, the target option can't be configured, since resources were set up previously.
+• If you already set up migration with the Migration and modernization tool, the target option can't be configured because resources were set up previously.

-• You can't change the target region for this project after clicking this button.
+• You can't change the target region for this project after you select this button.

-• To migrate your VMs to a different region, you'll need to create a new/different Azure Migrate project.
+• To migrate your VMs to a different region, you need to create a new or different Azure Migrate project.

 Note

-If you selected private endpoint as the connectivity method for the Azure Migrate project when it was created, the Recovery Services vault will also be configured for private endpoint connectivity.
+If you selected private endpoint as the connectivity method for the Azure Migrate project when it was created, the Recovery Services vault is also configured for private endpoint connectivity.
 Ensure that the private endpoints are reachable from the replication appliance.
-Learn more
+Learn more.

 6. In Do you want to install a new replication appliance?, select Install a replication appliance.

-7. In Download and install the replication appliance software, download the appliance installer, and the registration key.
-You need to the key in order to register the appliance.
-The key is valid for five days after it's downloaded.
+7. In Download and install the replication appliance software, download the appliance installer and the registration key.
+You need the key to register the appliance.
+The key is valid for five days after download.

 8. Copy the appliance setup file and key file to the Windows Server 2016 or Windows Server 2012 AWS VM you created for the replication appliance.